Going to the toilet on the trail

 4. Ensure that your hands are clean

-5. To poop in the wild you will need to squat in a stable position, aim as best you can to do you business (this is definitely something that you learn)
+5. To poop in the wild you will need to squat in a stable position, aim as best you can to do your business (this is definitely something that you learn)

-6. Cover the waste but don’t bury anything else but toilet paper or human waste.
+6. Cover the waste with soil but don’t bury anything else except toilet paper or human waste.
 Carry everything else out with you.
 The trowel should only touch soil

 9. Clean your hands thoroughly